Table of Contents

 Nutrition is one of the most important aspects of staying healthy during your pregnancy.
 So, ensure that you maintain a balanced diet even on those days that you aren’t feeling so great.
 Limit the amount of sugar you consume and eat a variety of foods that give you protein, carbohydrates, and healthy fats.
 Foods like cheese, milk, meat, eggs, nuts, and healthy oils will all fuel the growth of your babies.
 Then compliment those items with lots of fruit, veg, and whole grains.

 It is recommended that you slightly increase your calorie intake for a twin pregnancy, generally around 300 calories per baby.
 But just remember that not all calories are created equally.
 As we already mentioned, you should aim for healthy balanced diet.
 Try to eat 5 small meals a day, even if you are not overly hungry.
 It helps to keep your blood sugar balanced and your energy stream constant.

 You can read more about Nutrition requirements during your Twin Pregnancy here.

-Prenatal vitamins are important with any pregnancy as they help your body get the nutrients it needs.
+Prenatal vitamins are important for any pregnancy as they help your body get the nutrients it needs.
 You do not need to take a special formulation because you are carrying more than one baby.
-Using a supplement is the best way to ensure your body gets the right amount of folic acid, iron and calcium.
+Using a supplement is the best way to ensure your body gets the right amount of folic acid, iron, and calcium.
 These are key nutrients your body requires during pregnancy.